-Lagoons + Flamingoes – We saw a variety of different lagoons however, Laguna Colorada was definitely the most impressive.
+Lagoons + Flamingoes – We saw a variety of different lagoons, however, Laguna Colorada was definitely the most impressive.
 The red colour was so vivid and the flamingos were either flying above the lagoon or feeding.
 Every November, Salar de Uyuni is the breeding ground for three species of pink South American flamingo: the Chilean, Andean and the rare James flamingos.

 No matter where we stopped, the background looked like a set from a movie.
-We were taken back more times than not and had no idea that this far out in the dessert could be so unbelievably picturesque.
+We were taken back more times than not and had no idea that this far out in the desert could be so unbelievably picturesque.
 I mean is this even real??!!!
 It looks like a painting that belongs in an art museum.

 - When flamingos are standing on one leg, half of their body is resting/sleeping.
 If only we could incorporate this same concept into our lives!